ndawe/histfactory/README.rst

 histfactory
 ===========

 A script for common operations on HistFactory workspaces.
+This script can:

+* apply the so-called "Kyle-fix" for low-stats background samples
+* rebin histograms
+* merge specific bins in histograms
+* smooth shape (HistoSys) systematics
+* prune normalization (OverallSys) systematics
+* prune shape (HistoSys) systematics by three separate methods (maximum deviation relative to total background statistical uncertainty, Chi2, and KS)

 Installation
 ------------